wp-plugins/facebook-login-afo/readme.txt

 * Use Shortcode to display login form in post or page.
 * Easy css implementation from admin panel.

-= Facebook Comments Add On =
+= Facebook Comments Extension =
-This Addon can be used to replace the default Wordpress Comments and insert a Facebook / Disqus Comments System.
-The addon supports comments in different languages.
-Language can be selected from settings page.
+This Addon can be used to replace the default Wordpress Comments and insert a Facebook / Disqus Comments system to your site.
 You can get it <a href="http://aviplugins.com/fb-comments-afo-addon" target="_blank">here</a> in <strong>USD 1.00</strong>

-1. Facebook Comments.
+* Facebook comments.
-2. Disqus Comments.
+* Disqus comments.
-3. Globally turn off comments on pages.
-4. Globally turn off comments on posts.
+* Globally turn off comments.

 == Installation ==